LIKO-12/API-Documentation/Specification.md

             - `documents`: (Optional) Markdown documents about the object.
         - `events`: (Optional) Contains `Events` structures.
         - `documents`: (Optional) Markdown documents about the peripheral.
+  - `Media`: This directory contains all the media files used in the markdown content.

 ## Changlog